nedap/mysql-binuuid-rails/README.md

 https://github.com/nedap/mysql-binuuid-rails

 ## Testing

-Continuous integration / automated tests run [on Semaphore](https://nedap.semaphoreci.com/projects/mysql-binuuid-rails).
-Tests are run against the latest patch version of every minor ActiveRecord release since 5.0, as well as *every* patch version of the latest minor version.
+For the most recent major version of ActiveRecord, tests are run against the latest patch level of all minor versions.
+For earlier major versions, tests are run against the latest minor/patch.

 Run tests yourself to verify everything is still working: